 What CARTHAGE was to ROME, ENGLAND is to GERMANY.
 For ROME as for us it is a question of ‘to be or not to be.’
 May our people find a faithful mentor like Cato.
 His ‘ceterum censeo, Carthaginem esse delendam’ for us Germans means – ‘GOD PUNISH ENGLAND’”

-This is of interest as showing the hatred of Great Britain which is being sedulously cultivated in Germany.
-This hatred is being encouraged and fostered officially by every possible means.
+The translator adds, “It is of interest as showing the hatred of Great Britain which is being sedulously cultivated in Germany.
+This hatred is being encouraged and fostered officially by every possible means.”